-(AP) New York real estate magnate and Miami Dolphins owner Stephen Ross is donating $200 million to the University of Michigan for its business school and athletics programs, the largest single donation to the school and among the largest single gifts in higher education history, officials announced Wednesday.
+(AP) Real estate magnate and Miami Dolphins owner Stephen Ross plans to give $200 million to the University of Michigan for its business school and athletics programs.

-The money will be split between the Stephen M. Ross School of Business and University of Michigan Athletics, and raises Ross' total giving to his alma mater to more than $313 million, the school said in a statement.
+The money will be split between the Stephen M. Ross School of Business and University of Michigan Athletics, and raises Ross' total giving to his alma mater to more than $313 million.
 The Athletic Campus is expected to be named the Stephen M. Ross Athletic Campus.

-In Michigan, specific projects will be announced in the coming months, the school said.
+Specific projects will be announced in the coming months.
 In addition, scholarships will be available to Ross students.